 When you upload your media to Sia, every single file gets divided into 30 segments before uploading, each targeted for distribution to hosts across the world.

 File segments are created using Reed-Solomon erasure coding, commonly used in CDs and DVDs.

 Each file segment is encrypted before being sent out.

-Like we mentioned earlier, Sia divides each files into 30 segments before uploading, and puts those pieces all over the world on the Sia network.
+Like we mentioned earlier, Sia divides each file into 30 segments before uploading and puts those pieces all over the world on the Sia network.
 This distribution assures that no one host represents a single point of failure and reinforces overall network uptime and redundancy.

-The Reed-Solomon erasure coding allows Sia to divide files in a redundant manner, where any 10 of 30 segments can fully recover a user's files.
+The Reed-Solomon erasure coding allows Sia to divide files in a redundant manner, where any 10 of 30 segments can fully recover a user's file.

 And because Sia is decentralized, no one person, company, or government can deny you access.
 It's global and governed by no one.

 Just as important as how it keeps your data secure, is why.
 The Sia network keeps your data safe because data hosts are financially incentivized to provide enterprise-level service.
 They earn money by hosting data, so naturally, they want to be good hosts.